Alexandre Stavisky

 Serge Alexandre Stavisky (20 November 1886 – 8 January 1934) was a French financier and embezzler whose actions created a political scandal that became known as the Stavisky Affair.

 Early life

-Alexandre Stavisky was a Polish Jew born in modern-day Ukraine, whose Russian parents had moved to France.
+Alexandre Stavisky was a Russian Jew born in modern-day Ukraine, whose parents had moved to France.

 Career

 Stavisky tried various professions, working as a café singer, as a nightclub manager, as a worker in a soup factory, and as the operator of a gambling den.
 He received French citizenship in 1910.
 In the 1930s he managed municipal pawnshops in Bayonne but also moved in financial circles.
 He sold lots of worthless bonds and financed his "hockshop" on the surety of what he called the emeralds of the late Empress of Germany — which later turned out to be glass.
 In 1927, Stavisky was put on trial for fraud for the first time, charged with swindling millions of francs.
 However, the trial was postponed again and again, and he was granted bail 19 times.